A Simple Learning Plan To Get The Most Out Of Your Study Time

 Pay attention to how much you remember after a certain period of time after your studying session.
 Examine how this result is correlated to your encoding strategy.

-Learning is not just about finding motivation and simply sitting down.
-You and I live in the world which is hell-bent on distracting us.
+Learning is not just about finding motivation and merely sitting down.
+You and I live in a world that is hell-bent on distracting us.
 And it does that amazingly well.

-What’s more, without reflecting on the effectiveness of the methods you use, you might find yourself spinning your wheels and doing the same silly mistakes time after time.
+What's more, without reflecting on the effectiveness of the methods you use, you might find yourself spinning your wheels and making the same silly mistakes time after time.

-Having a solid plan, however simple it is, is definitely a step in the right direction.
+Having a solid plan, however simple it is, is a step in the right direction.